RiteshKTiwary/Contlo_Assignments_2023/README.md

 # Q/A:

-I have attached a file **qa_assignment.md** for where I answered those 5 questions mentioned in Assignment proposed by Contlo on https://contlo.notion.site/contlo/Assignment-32610c8f37dd4435b1f97ecaff93bdaf
+I have attached a file **qa_assignment.md** for where I answered those 5 questions mentioned in https://contlo.notion.site/contlo/Assignment-32610c8f37dd4435b1f97ecaff93bdaf

 # Coding to Implement GPT-2: